-The Polyclinic’s Physical Therapy department has three certified hand therapists with the knowledge and experience to help you help you resume regular activities.
+The Polyclinic’s Physical Therapy department has certified hand therapists with the knowledge and experience to help you help you resume regular activities.
 If you have recently had an injury to your hand that required surgery or reconstruction, you may also benefit from the services of a certified hand therapist.

 What to Expect at Your Appointment

 Your hand therapist will start by performing a comprehensive assessment of both your hand and arm to identify any functional limitations resulting from your injury, and determine the potential for recovery of function.
 If necessary, the therapist will fabricate a custom split or orthotic.
 The therapist will teach you manual techniques to restore mobility, reduce pain, and improve tissue healing.
 These therapeutic exercises will improve your hand strength, function, and range of motion.
 Finally, your therapist will provide further instruction of how to continue going about daily activities through the recovery process, with the ultimate goal of returning to maximal function.

 Our hand therapists are part of a larger, comprehensive Musculoskeletal Program that includes:

 - Elbow Surgery